 Mental Health Collective

-NSCAD’s Peer Support Program offers one-on-one peer support in the evenings from 5:30 to 7:30 pm in Room G227 (“the wellness space”), plus some additional hours at lunch on Thursdays and on Saturday afternoons.
+NSCAD’s Peer Support Program offers one-on-one peer support in the evenings from 5:30 to 7:30 pm in Room G227 (“the wellness space”).
 Peer Support is one of the most effective strategies for individuals living with mental illness who are trying to maintain their mental health in a stressful academic environment, and even for students without a diagnosis of mental illness who are encountering less than functional mental health due to the stresses of school, relationships, being away from home, etc….
 The Peer Mentors have lived experience with mental illness and are current NSCAD students, putting them in an ideal place to serve as positive examples for students coping with Mental health problems or having difficulty adjusting to life at NSCAD.
 NSCAD’s Peer Support Program is supported financially by the Stay Connected Mental Health Project, a cooperative effort of the Nova Scotia Health Authority and local universities, funded by Fred and Elizabeth Fountain.